-The Landlord's Agents testified that the Tenant was served with the 10 Day Notice by posting it to the Tenant's door on May 27, 2021.
-Pursuant to Section 90 of the Act, I find the Tenant is deemed to have been served with the 10 Day Notice three days later, on May 30, 2021.
-As such, I find the 10 Day Notice was sufficiently served pursuant to Section 88 of the Act.
+The Landlord's Agent testified that she served the Tenant in person with the 10 Day Notice on June 23, 2022.
+I accept that the Tenant received the 10 Day Notice, given they applied to dispute the 10 Day Notice on June 30, 2022 As such, I find the 10 Day Notice was sufficiently served pursuant to Section 88 of the Act.